General Information

 1960 Election JCC: Nixon vs Kennedy |

-- External Position Papers: External Position Papers should resemble the traditional position paper format.
-Each delegate should express a general knowledge of the historical background relevant to the committee/topic, a clear position on the topic, and a set of actionable objectives or solutions for addressing the current situation.
-A number of committees will deal with five or more topics and, in these cases, delegates should choose the topic(s) most relevant to their position as the topic of discussion in their paper.
-These position papers are REQUIRED for all committees and delegates will be ineligible for awards if they are not submitted.
+- Each delegate should express a general knowledge of the historical background relevant to the committee/topic, a clear position on the topic, and a set of actionable objectives or solutions for addressing the current situation.
+A number of committees will deal with multiple topics and, in these cases, delegates should choose the topic(s) most relevant to their position as the topic of discussion in their paper.
+Position papers are REQUIRED for all committees and delegates will be ineligible for awards if they are not submitted.

 Formatting